Chris Danley, Senior Consultant

 Chris Danley has ten years of planning experience with an increasing emphasis on active living planning and assessment.
 His career has included positions in both the public and private sectors with recent consulting work concentrated on numerous health impact assessments focused on the built environment especially in the arena of comprehensive plans, bicycle and pedestrian plans, and health department initiatives.
 Additional work has included Complete Street policy development, creation of a walk audit training academy and parks and recreation planning.

-Chris is a Principal Active Living Planner at Vitruvian Planning, based in Boise Idaho, has provided planning expertise for numerous clients in the aforementioned areas of Health Impact Assessments.
-Mr. Danley wrote the first Health Impact Assessments in both North Carolina and Idaho.
+Based in Boise, Idaho, Chris was formally the Principal Active Living Planner at Vitruvian Planning and is now a Senior Planning Associate at Alta Planning & Design.
+Mr. Danley has provided planning expertise for numerous clients in the aforementioned areas of Health Impact Assessments.
+Chris wrote the first Health Impact Assessments in both North Carolina and Idaho.
 Beyond conducting assessments, Chris has also been an educator and facilitator of several HIA training events including a full day workshop held at the 2013 National APA conference in Chicago.
 His work was subject to two North Carolina APA Plan of the Year award for the Haywood County Bicycle Plan and Mountain Elements Health Impact Assessment.
 Other related health based planning activities in recent years have included presenting on HIA work at the acclaimed Center for Disease Control and Prevention, Weight of the Nation conference, and being the keynote speaker for West Virginia Association of Counties annual meeting.

 Community Health and Planning Based Projects